lprymak/Project1/README.md

 ### Build

--Analysis and data cleaning done using python, pandas, numpy and jupyter notebook.
+- Analysis and data cleaning done using python, pandas, numpy and jupyter notebook.
--Visualizations done using matplotlib, geojson and gmaps.
+- Visualizations done using matplotlib, geojson and gmaps.
--US Census data collected using the US Census API and census API wrapper.
+- US Census data collected using the US Census API and census API wrapper.